-D ISTRIBUTED consensus control of multi-agent systems (MASs) is significant due to its numerous applications, such as energy internet [1], [2], cooperative guidance systems [3], and social networks [4].
+ISTRIBUTED consensus control of multiagent systems (MASs) is significant due to its numerous applications, such as energy internet [1], [2], cooperative guidance systems [3], and social networks [4].
 Generally, it refers to designing a network protocol such that all agents asymptotically reach an agreement.
-To date, many works have been developed on the consensus control of MASs, including average consensus [5]-[11], max consensus [12], group consensus [13], [14], and bipartite consensus [15]-[19].
-Among others, cooperative
+To date, many works have been developed on the

-The work was supported by National Key R&D Program of China under Grant 2018YFA0703800, National Natural Science Foundation of China under Grant 62203045 and Grant T2293770.
-The material in this paper was not presented at any conference.
-Corresponding author: Ji-Feng Zhang.
+Manuscript received 30 March 2023; revised 3 November 2023; accepted 6 January 2024.
+Date of publication 9 January 2024; date of current version 29 August 2024.
+This work was supported in part by National Key R&D Program of China under Grant 2018YFA0703800 and in part by National Natural Science Foundation of China under Grant 62203045 and Grant T2293770.
+Recommended by Associate Editor Y. Wang.
+(Corresponding author: Ji-Feng Zhang.)

-Jimin Wang is with the School of Automation and Electrical Engineering, University of Science and Technology Beijing, Beijing 100083, and also with the Key Laboratory of Knowledge Automation for Industrial Processes, Ministry of Education, Beijing 100083, China (e-mail: jimwang@ustb.edu.cn)
+Jimin Wang is with the School of Automation and Electrical Engineering, University of Science and Technology Beijing, Beijing 100083, China, and also with the Key Laboratory of Knowledge Automation for Industrial Processes, Ministry of Education, Beijing 100083, China (e-mail: jimwang@ustb.edu.cn).